CodeBuffet/AdCoin/doc/README.md

-Litecoin Core 0.14.2
+AdCoin 0.14.2
 =====================

 Setup
 ---------------------
-Litecoin Core is the original Litecoin client and it builds the backbone of the network.
+AdCoin is the original Litecoin client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Litecoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Litecoin Core, visit [litecoin.org](https://litecoin.org).
+To download AdCoin, visit [litecoin.org](https://litecoin.org).

 Running
 ---------------------